 While traditional supercomputers generate massive amounts of heat and consume massive amounts of power, the D‑Wave system consumes less than 25 kW of power, most of which goes towards operating the cooling system and front-end servers.

 While users can submit problems to the system in a number of different ways, ultimately a problem represents a set of values that correspond to the weights of the qubits and the strength of the couplers.
-The system takes these values along with other user-specified parameters and sends a single quantum machine instruction (QMI) to the QPU.
-Solutions to the problem correspond to the optimal configuration of qubits found; that is, the lowest points in the energy landscape.
+The system takes these values along with other user-specified parameters and sends a single QMI to the QPU.
+Problem solutions correspond to the optimal configuration of qubits found; that is, the lowest points in the energy landscape.
 These values are returned to the user program over the network.